-We are currently working on the preparing the Draft Black Country Plan (Regulation 18).
+We are currently working on preparing the Draft Black Country Plan (Regulation 18).

-We are aiming to have a public consultation on the Draft Plan in autumn 2020.
+We are aiming to have a public consultation on the Draft Plan in summer 2021.
 This will give members of the public the opportunity to comment on both the Draft Plan, proposed land allocations and the evidence base.

 Black Country Plan Review – Publication of the Emerging Evidence Base